AmpersandTarski/RAP/docs/rap-deployment.md

    kubectl get pods -A -w
    ```

    3. Once all pod are running or completed, the application can be deployed.
-In this example the Ordina deployment will be used.
+In this example the Ordina staging deployment will be used.

    ```
-   kubectl apply -k .\overlays\ordina
+   kubectl apply -k .\overlays\ordina\staging\
    ```

 4. To check whether the application is deployed porperly, port-forward the service and open it in a browser.
 Make sure that all the pods are running as described above.
 Once everything is ready run the following command: